arpitbbhayani/articles/blogs/fsm.md

 Before diving into the implementation we take a detour and look at what Generators and Coroutines are, how they keep implementation intuitive and fits into the scheme of things.

 ## Generators
-Generators are **resumable functions** which yields values as long as someone, by calling `next` function, keeps asking it.
+Generators are **resumable functions** that yield values as long as someone, by calling `next` function, keeps asking it.
 If there are no more values to yield, the generator raises a `StopIteration` exception.

 ```py
 def fib():